longvaio/Docker-Study/README.md

 Docker-Study
 =================================================
-In this study, I will go through the basic docker installation, usage, deployment.
+In this study, I will go through the basic docker installation, concept, usage of Docker

 ## Content Table